Being busy and productive are two different things entirely. Most people often equate being busy with being productive.

 Time is never an easy thing to manage if we going to call a spade a spade.

-Freelancers often worry about so many things at the same time -work performance, client satisfaction, time management and keeping a good account of every transaction.
+Freelancers often worry about so many things simultaneously – work performance, client satisfaction, time management, and keeping a good account of every transaction.

 freelance scheduling app